 What information is stored in the account?

 We store your name, address, email, and telephone number.
-A 2nd name and email address may be added, on request.
 The account contains all your purchases, including Memberships, Tickets, and Donations.
 Save all emailed membership and donation confirmations for your tax records.

 What about my credit card?

 We recommend saving your payment information for faster checkout in the future.
 Note, this credit card information is NOT stored on Bach or VBO servers.
 If you choose to save your card information, our payment processor would reference your most recent transaction and use that same card.
 If that card is no longer valid, you would be prompted to enter a current card.
 For added security, the CVV from the back of your card is now required.

 Who should save their credit card information?

 Members using Concierge ticketing are required to save a card in their account, and they must update their card when the expiration date passes or they change cards.
 Anyone wanting faster checkout should save their card.
 And members or patrons who might need staff support with purchases are advised to save their card as well.
 That way, staff could charge the cart on file without requesting your credit card information via email.

 What are the account credentials?

 The ID is your email address; the PW is whatever password you set.
 Note that if a 2nd person and 2nd email have been added to the account, that 2nd email is NOT a valid credential.
 Only the primary email is recognized to sign into the account.